Census in Myanmar: 2024 Census

 In March 2023, the SAC announced it would conduct a nationwide census between 1 and 15 October 2024, in preparation for the next Myanmar general election.
 Due to ongoing political instability in the wake of the 2021 Myanmar coup d'état and limited recognition of the military junta, the UN denied allegations that it would support the planned census.

 In September 2024, the military leader of Myanmar Min Aung Hlaing announced that the main purpose of the 2024 census is to get voter lists for the 2025 general election.
 The current main opposition to Min Aung Hlaing, the National Unity Government advised caution when answering the questions on the census.
-The 2024 census doesnot include the data from regions controlled by ethnic armed forces and pro-democracy guerrillas.
+The 2024 census does not include the data from regions controlled by ethnic armed forces and pro-democracy guerrillas.
 The preliminary census result showed the population to be 51.3 million, a decrease from 51.5 million in 2014.